 When you optimize your content distribution strategies, you won’t just increase your web traffic—and therefore your leads—it can also improve the quality of those leads.
 With targeted content distribution strategies, your content will reach more people who need your products and services.

 Not only will you have more traffic, but that traffic will be, for the most part, qualified prospects.
 That’s a game-changer in any industry.
-Let’s look at four of the most effective content distribution strategies:
+Let’s look at four of the most effective content distribution strategies.

-- Repurpose content to maximize your ROI
+- Repurpose content to maximize your ROI.

-- Target customer segments for the most effective reach
+- Target customer segments for the most effective reach.

-1. Repurpose Your Content on Targeted Platforms
+1. Repurpose Your Content on Appropriate Platforms

 Of course, you should publish a link to your blog posts on your social media channels.
 Those posts will likely show up on the feeds of your followers.
 But there’s even more you can do when you repurpose your content on channels that specifically cater to your target market.